EffectOrientedProgramming/book/Chapters/02_Introduction_to_Effects.md

 ## Effect Systems Manage Unpredictability

-Given that Effects are unpredictable, we can utilize a system that helps us manage that unpredictability.
+Given that Effects are unpredictable, we can utilize operations from an Effect System to manage the unpredictability.

-Once we've isolated Effects, Effect Systems provide strategies to mitigate the unpredictability of external systems.
+Effect Systems are designed to make these operations easy.
-For example, in an Effect System, any Effect can have a `timeout` which creates predictability of time.
+For example, any Effect can use a `timeout` to control the Effect's maximum duration.
-There are many different strategies we can apply to Effects to address all the unpredictable aspects.
-The Effect System is designed so that it is easy to apply these strategies.

-Applying these strategies with an Effect System starts to feel like a Superpower.
+Applying these operations starts to feel like a superpower.